 Personal Site Idea v1.1 by Ross Popoff-Walker.
 The designer makes use of marvelous splash of colors borrowed from a daybreak gradient.
 The background serves as a firm base for white graphics and letterings that favorably stands out from it.
 A lot of white-space as well as light grey solid color header and footer – that includes most of the navigation – beautifully complete the theme.

 Screens by Yasser Achachi look absolutely amazing and attention-grabbing.
-The prodigious kaleidoscope of colors that is implemented to background in cooperation with light font, regular pixel-perfect icons, translucent stripes and colorful boxes ably manages to craft truly breathtaking interfaces.
+The prodigious kaleidoscope of colors that are implemented to the background in cooperation with light font, regular pixel-perfect icons, translucent stripes and colorful boxes ably manages to craft truly breathtaking interfaces.

 Coloring Clock by Kyung Min Kim features a hot flaming gradient canvas that is supported by matching block of bold text and a lot of free space.
 The delicate and organic color palette naturally sets the screen off.
 You can also specify your favorite gradient theme, giving the UI your own personal touch.

-Instasave iPhone App by chirag dave – uijunction demonstrates a wonderful radial gradient image that plays a role of a solid background for side menu.
-The designer uses a lighter part of the background for laying emphasis on a navigation, which is represented through tiny delicate glyphs and slim type.
+Instasave iPhone App by chirag dave – uijunction demonstrates a wonderful radial gradient image that plays the role of a solid background for side menu.
+The designer uses a lighter part of the background for laying emphasis on navigation, which is represented through tiny delicate glyphs and slim type.

 Beam Day (concept clock) by Vladimir.
 Here, the background is aimed to clearly highlight an exility of graphical components.
 Ultra-narrow outline circles and thin typography complement each other perfectly.